bveyseloglu/Single-and-Multi-Cycle-MIPS-CPU-Design/README.md

 # Primitive-MIPS-CPU-Design

 ## License
-This project was amde for educational purposes only.
+This project was made for educational purposes only.
 The content owner grants the user a non-exclusive, perpetual, personal use license to view, download, display, and copy the content, subject to the following
 restrictions: